 - By Cercanías Renfe C1.
 It gets 11 minutes to arrive from San Bernardo to Dos Hermanas by train.
 At the stop you can take the bus line 5 to get to the campus.
 It will have a cost of 3,07€.

 More info about the city transport card here.

 In addition to these options, Loyola University offers daily shuttles leaving from Prado de San Sebastián to our campus in Dos Hermanas.
 The cost of the journey is 1.70€ with the Loyola Student Card.

-Download the mobility map for more information about the options to get to the new campus.
+Download here how to get to campus, as well as information about the differerent options to get to the new campus.